Financial Aid

 Cal Grants are awarded based on demonstrated financial need and academic achievement to undergraduate students who have not yet earned a bachelor's or professional degree.
 Cal Grants don't need to be repaid.
 Contact the California Student Aid Commission at 1-888-224-7268 or visit their website for more information regarding deadlines and availability of funds.

 If you receive a Cal Grant A but decide to attend a California Community College, your award will be held in reserve for up to three years until you transfer to a four-year college.
 Be sure to inform the California Student Aid Commission of any address changes during this time.
 When you are ready to transfer, be sure to notify the California Student Aid Commission so that your Cal Grant eligibility can be re-evaluated.
-Also, let your new college know that you have a Cal Grant A Reserve Grant.
+Also, let your new college know that you have a Cal Grant A Reserve Grant so it can be placed in the appropriate status.

 If you’re pursuing a career or technical education, you can use a Cal Grant C award to pay for books and supplies,.